Andean Cat Conservation and Monitoring Center

 With his 40 or more colleagues at the Andean Cat Alliance he has identified the areas where:

-These areas are marked on the map above by dark circles.
-Jim says that the Andean cat is the most threatened wild cat in the Americas and Red List Endangered.
+These areas are marked on the map on the page showing the Andean mountain cat range by dark circles.
+Jim says that the Andean cat is the most threatened wild cat in the Americas and it is IUCN Red List “Endangered”.

-The next task was to gather real facts about the little known Andean cat in order to assess the significance, for example, of the fact that:
+The next task was to gather real facts about the little known Andean cat in order to assess the significance of the fact that:

-Clearly this is bad for the cat but the question was how significant and are these factors to the survival of this cat and are there more important factors such as global warming and/or prey loss?
-A proper center was needed and envisaged to research these issues and Jim and his colleagues with the assistance of the Chilean quasi-governmental organisation identified a suitable building at San Pedro de Atacama for the Andean Cat Conservation and Monitoring Center.
-It is also marked on the map above by a blue flag.
+Clearly this is endangers the cat but the question was how significant and are these factors to the survival of this cat and are there more important factors such as global warming and/or prey loss?
+A proper center was needed to research these issues and Jim and his colleagues with the assistance of the Chilean authorities identified a suitable building at San Pedro de Atacama for the Andean Cat Conservation and Monitoring Center.
+It is also marked on the map referred to above by a blue flag.
 Here is a view of the surrounding area:

 View from San Pedro de Atacama - photo by Luiz Henrique Assunção